LucasPaetow/rAF-Animation/readme.md

 (This might look complicated at first but don’t be intimidated, we will go through this in a bit)

-It will be used like this (e.g. for animating width)
+It will be used like this (e.g. for animating width):

 ```
 let element = document.getElementByID("progres")